WastewaterSCAN Dashboard

 • Screenshots of charts don't include relevant information

-• People are re-plotting the data to use for their overviews and sharing with stakeholders
+• People are always redesigning the data to use for their overviews and sharing with stakeholders

 Minimum Success